sukovanej/effect-http/.changeset/thirty-clocks-listen.md

 "effect-http": minor
 ---

-Remove `Middlewares.endpointCallsMetric`, use the opentelemtry package instead.
+Remove `Middlewares.endpointCallsMetric`, use the opentelemetry instead.